We take courage in both hands and claim that one of these technologies is winning it. Which one?

 In Node.js, libraries and packages are managed by NPM – the Node Package Manager.
-It is one of the biggest repositories of software libraries.
+It’s one of the biggest repositories of software libraries.
 NPM is fast, well-documented, and easy to learn to work with.
 It covers almost every app development project need imaginable.

 In Python, the management of libraries and packages is ensured by Pip, which stands for “Pip installs Python”.
 Pip is fast, reliable, and understandable, so developers find it easy to learn to work with it for all types of everyday work.

-Python is full-stack, so it can be used both for back-end and front-end development.
+Python is full stack, so it can be used both for backend and frontend development due to its flexible syntax.
 Similarly to Node.js, Python is cross-platform, so, for example, a Python program written on Mac will run on Linux.
 Both Mac and Linux have Python pre-installed, which makes it a popular choice for development there, but on Windows, you should install the Python interpreter yourself.
-Yet, while Python is great for web and desktop development, it is rather weak at mobile computing.
-Therefore, mobile applications are generally not written in Python.
-As for IoT and AI solutions, the popularity of Python as a language for writing these is growing.
+Yet, while Python is great for web and desktop development, it’s weak at mobile computing.
+Therefore, mobile apps aren’t generally written in Python.
+As for IoT and AI solutions, the popularity of Python as a language for writing is growing.

 In terms of universality, Node.js and Python go nose to nose.
 It would be fair to grant each with a point.

 Both Python and Node.js are easy to learn.
-You cannot answer objectively which one is simpler because it also is a matter of personal preference.
+You can’t answer objectively which one is simpler because it’s also a matter of personal preference.
 So, once again both technologies receive a point.

 Node.js community is large and active.
-It is a mature open-sourced language with a huge user community.
-Ten years after the release were sufficient for the developers from all over the world to grow to love this technology.
+It’s a mature open-sourced language with a an active user community.
+Ten years after the release were sufficient for developers from all over the world to grow to love this technology.
 As a business owner, you can easily find Node.js developers.
 As a developer, you can always rely on peer support.

-Python is somewhat older than Node.js, and it is also open-sourced.
-The user community has an immense number of contributors with a different level of experience.
+Python is somewhat older than Node.js, and it’s also open-sourced.
+The user community has an immense number of contributors with different levels of experience.
 Once again, should you be a business owner or a developer, you benefit from the large-sized community.

 Both Python and Node.js have great communities, so both receive a point.

-Due to its event-based architecture and a strong support for various API solutions, Node.js perfectly suits applications that have numerous concurrent requests, heavy client-side rendering, or frequent shuffling of data from a client to a server.
-The examples of such apps are IoT solutions, real-time chatbots and messengers, complex single-page apps.
+Due to its event-based architecture and a strong support for various API solutions, Node.js perfectly suits apps that have numerous concurrent requests, heavy client-side rendering, or frequent shuffling of data from a client to a server.
+The examples of such apps are IoT solutions, real-time chatbots and messengers, and complex single-page applications.
 Node.js also works well for developing real-time collaboration services or streaming platforms.
-However, Node.js is not the best option for developing applications that require a lot of CPU resources.
+However, Node.js isn’t the best option for developing apps that require a lot of CPU resources.

 Python is suitable for the development of both small and large projects.
 It can be used for data science apps, which involve data analysis and visualization, for voice and face recognition systems, image-processing software, neural networks, and machine learning systems.
 Python can also be used for the development of 3D modeling software and games.

 Both technologies let you develop a wide range of apps.
 Which one is more suitable depends exclusively on what you need.
-Therefore, choosing a better one does not have any sense.
-Here, neither technology gets a point because they do not compete.
+Therefore, choosing a better one doesn’t have any sense.
+Here, neither technology gets a point because they don’t compete.

-Do you remember that I said I would prove that one technology is better than the other?
+Do you remember that we said we would prove that one technology is better than the other?
 Good!
 But you also should remember that each software project has its needs and requirements.

 A language that works for one project may not work for another project at all.